What does competitive pay mean?

 Industry trends and standards

-Find out what your competitors offer for a similar position.
+Find out what your competitors offer for a similar position, taking in account your company’s industry and size.

 The impact of supply and demand

-If the position you are recruiting for requires highly specific skills or experience, it might be harder to find the right candidate.
-It is often the case for academic roles, leadership or technical positions.
-If there are few people with the qualities you seek, you can expect that you will have to pay more to hire them.
-For jobs that require fewer qualifications and are easier to fill, the salary will be lower.
+If you’re recruiting for a position that requires highly specific skills or experience, it might be harder to find qualified candidates to fill the role.
+This can be the case for academic roles, leadership or technical positions.
+If there are few people with the qualities you seek, you can expect that you’ll have to pay more to attract them.
+When hiring for jobs that require fewer qualifications and are generally easier to fill, you may not need to offer as competitive of a salary.

 Where can you find wage information?

-The Bureau of Labor Statistics is an incredible resource for information about wages.
-The data is classified by industry, geographic, gender, job characteristics and the level of difficulty and complexity of the work.
+The U.S. Bureau of Labor Statistics is an incredible resource for information about wages.
+Data is classified by industry, geographic, gender, job characteristics and the level of difficulty and complexity of the work.

-Another way to gather the necessary information is to conduct surveys or access survey data and study it.
+Another way to gather the necessary information is to conduct surveys or study survey findings.

 What does a competitive pay package include?

-Competitive base salary, health insurance and a retirement plan are the must-have benefits necessary to attract and keep talent in your company.
+Competitive base salary, health insurance and a retirement plan are a few benefits necessary to attract and retain top talent.

-Employees want and need health insurance.
-It is often the benefit they consider most important.
-It is a significant decision point for employees when they are considering several opportunities.
+Offering health benefits to employees is a must if you want to gain a competitive edge.
+In fact, employees often consider this benefit most important — and it’s a significant decision point for candidates when they’re considering several opportunities.
 Offering quality health insurance can identify you as an employer of choice.
 So, if you can only afford to provide one benefit in your pay package, health insurance is the one.

 Paid time off (PTO)